yoshakami/MSM-Deluxe-Tools/README.md

 ## why is there C programming here ?
 in order for the scripts to be launched from everywhere, I needed to use files with an extension in %pathext% BUT explorer.exe has a modified pathext environment variable that we can't edit, and it only contains .exe, .com, and .bat therefore, I developped programs in C that would launch the apps.
 It's been automated in a python scripts, but the two .c files in the source code are not automated and manually edited to launch msm_cli.py if any arg has been added after the exe name.

+if you want to know what's happening when you launch an app by the explorer navbar, it simply run an exe that will run a vbs which will state wether or not the app needs a console, make that console associated with the app on the taskbar, and will make it an alone process by launching a .lnk shortcut file of the python script, so there's a custom icon on the taskbar

 (yep, I programmed my own version of strcat, you shouldn't rely too much libraries if you're doing C programming, as strcat was splitting args randomly after a dot or some other characters) if you plan to use .bat instead of exe, you will need to type "msm_cli.py" instead of msm in order to use the command line tools.